dbt-labs/docs.getdbt.com/website/docs/faqs/Git/github-permissions.md

 3. Click the repository link under **Repository**.
 4. In the **Repository details** page, click **Edit**.
 5. Click **Disconnect** to remove the GitHub integration.
+6. Go back to your **Project details** page and reconnect your repository by clicking the **Configure Repository** link.

 <Lightbox src="/img/repository-details-faq.jpg" title="Disconnect your GitHub connection in the 'Repository details' page."/>

-If you've tried these workarounds and are still experiencing this behavior &mdash; reach out to the [dbt Support](mailto:support@getdbt.com) team at  and we'll be happy to help!
+If you've tried these workarounds and are still experiencing this behavior &mdash; reach out to the [dbt Support](mailto:support@getdbt.com) team and we'll be happy to help!